-The effects of COVID-19 are widespread and affect the application of the recognition and measurement requirements of many IFRS standards.
+For many entities, the effects of the COVID-19 pandemic may have been significant to the annual financial statements for the year ended 31 December 2020.
+Some entities may be experiencing additional or unanticipated effects of COVID-19 on their operations during 2021 as well; which may affect the application of the recognition and measurement requirements of many IFRS standards and necessitate additional disclosures in accordance with IAS 34.
 This publication demonstrates how some entities may be affected by COVID-19 in preparing interim financial statements.

-For further information on the implications of COVID-19 to entities applying IFRS, including further detailed publications, please refer to BDO's IFRS reporting microsite, including BDO's IFRS Bulletin series.
+For further information on the implications of COVID-19 to entities applying IFRS, including further detailed guidance, please refer to BDO's IFRS Illustrative Disclosures - COVID-19 Supplement (December 2020) and other publications on IFRS reporting microsite, including BDO's IFRS Bulletin series.